Bermuda Attractions

 In Paget Marsh one can understand how Bermuda's interior valleys looked to the first settlers before the clearing began.
 The palmettos are so numerous that the ground is covered with dead leaf fronds.

-Then view the elegant house, with its fine collection of antiques, and learn about life in colonial Bermuda.
+Then you tour the 18th Century elegant house at Waterville which is the Headquarters of the Trust, see its fine collection of antiques, and learn about life in colonial Bermuda.
 A short drive away, the tour then continues through Paget Marsh, a Trust reserve that provides a great opportunity to view pre-colonial vegetation.

-The Waterville & Paget Marsh is a two hours guided tour.
-It begins at 10am on Wednesdays.
-Tour cost is $60 and includes taxi, refreshments and a National Trust combo-ticket to all three Trust museums (Verdmont, Tucker House and the National Trust Museum at Globe Hotel).
+The Waterville and Paget Marsh is a 1.5 hours guided House and Garden Tour.
+It begins at 10am on Wednesdays and Fridays.
+Tour cost is $50 per person and includes taxi to Paget Marsh from Waterville, and a National Trust combo-ticket to all three Trust museums (Verdmont, Tucker House and the National Trust Museum).
+Minimum four persons and advance bookings are required.
+A private tour for a couple costs $150.
+Walk-ins are not accepted.

 Related Articles